ucsb-cs24/f22/setree/README.md

   smaller than `value` in the set.
 If no such element exists, it throws a `std::out_of_range` exception.
 - `print()` prints the structure of the set in tree notation, as defined above.
 - `remove(value)` removes a value from the set.
-If the value to remove  is on a node with less than two children,  it removes that node.
-If the value is on a node with two children, it finds the next smallest value in the set, copies it over  the value to remove,  and then removes  the node it copied from.
-If the value to remove is not in the set,  it does nothing.
+  - If the value to remove is on a node with less than two children,  it removes that node.
+If the node had a child, the child takes its place.
+  - If the value is on a node with two children, it finds the largest value `v` that is present in the set but smaller than `value`.
+It then copies `v` into the node containing `value` and deletes the node that originally held `v`.
+  - If the value isn't present in the set, it does nothing.
   It returns the number of values that were removed.

 ## Hints